-Until now the, the diverse economies literature has examined inter alia (worker) cooperatives, credit unions, time banks, Local Exchange Trading Systems (LETS) (Fuller and Jonas 2010; Jonas 2013), households (Domosh 1998) and, more recently, repair cafes (Rosner 2014), makerspaces (Granger 2018), and food swaps (Schor et al. 2016), amongst many others.
-Many of these forms of economic activity can be categorized as, or are run by, social enterprises (SEs).
-The definition of SE is, however, fluid and contested as different actors construct and use it according to their needs (for example as a policy tool) (Teasdale 2012).
+Until now, the the diverse economies literature has examined, inter alia, (worker) cooperatives, credit unions, time banks, Local Exchange Trading Systems (Fuller and Jonas 2003; Jonas 2013), households (Domosh 1998) and, more recently, repair cafes (Rosner 2014), makerspaces (Smith 2020), and food swaps (Schor et al. 2016), amongst many others.
+Many of these forms of economic activity can be categorized as, or are run by, SEs.
+The definition of SE is, however, fluid and contested, since different actors construct and use it according to their needs (e.g., as a policy tool) (Teasdale 2012).
 SEs operate across an organizational spectrum ranging from charities with a trading arm and social benefit enterprises to socially responsible commercial enterprises (Bolton, Kingston, and Ludlow 2007).
-Many are thus distinct from non-profit organizations (NPOs) by being, at least to some extent, financially independent.
-SEs seek to maximize social impact by prioritizing the reinvestment of profits to fulfill a social and/or environmental mission over their distribution among-shareholders (Longhurst et al. 2016).
-SEs hence embed both mainstream and alternative characteristics and, depending on the national context, they may be subject to taxation whilst being eligible for donations.
+Many are thus distinct from nonprofit organizations by being, at least to some extent, financially independent.
+SEs seek to maximize social impact by prioritizing the reinvestment of profits to fulfill a social and/or environmental mission over their distribution among shareholders (Longhurst et al. 2016).
+SEs hence embed both mainstream and alternative characteristics and, depending on the national context, they may be subject to taxation while being eligible for donations.

-SEs help to challenge dominant neoliberal practice and discourse in their quest to provide not only symptomatic support to aid the poor and satisfy basic social needs (i.e. shelter or food), but also systemic support to address individual and social challenges (e.g. they may run social and work integration schemes) (Certo and Miller 2008; Kay, Roy, and Donaldson 2016).
-Studies also reveal that SEs help to "restore community solidarity" and "develop relational assets in business processes" (Kim and Lim 2017, 1427), hence helping focal actors to create and appropriate social value whilst enhancing social wealth (Mizik and Jacobson 2003).
+SEs help to challenge dominant neoliberal practice and discourse in their quest to provide not only symptomatic support to aid the poor and satisfy basic social needs (i.e., shelter or food) but also systemic support to address individual and social challenges (e.g., they may run social and work integration schemes) (Certo and Miller 2008; Kay, Roy, and Donaldson 2016).
+Studies also reveal that SEs help to "restore community solidarity" and "develop relational assets in business processes" (Kim and Lim 2017, 1427), hence helping focal actors to create and appropriate social value while enhancing social wealth (Mizik and Jacobson 2003).
 More importantly, they can also deliver environmental value by promoting sustainable, often circular, ways of doing and being (Vickers 2010).
-This may be possible through their ability to harness positive and negative externalities (e.g. waste) that may be neglected or unrecognized by the government and companies, and may be invisible to the general public (Santos 2012).
-SEs thus go beyond reproduction of businesses as usual and help to deliver blended value that spans social, environmental and economic dimensions.
-We position SEs within a diverse CE perspective such that cross-sectoral collaborations occurring at the nexus of the upper and lower circuits of value, enhance (re-)circulation of material and non-material resources through monetary and nonmonetary transactions to render socio-environmental benefits.
+This may be possible through their ability to harness positive and negative externalities (e.g., waste) that may be neglected or unrecognized by the government and companies, and may be invisible to the general public (Santos 2012).
+SEs thus go beyond reproduction of businesses as usual and help to deliver blended value that spans social, environmental, and economic dimensions.
+We position SEs within a diverse CE perspective such that cross-sectoral collaborations occurring at the nexus of the upper and lower circuits of value, enhance (re-)circulation of material and nonmaterial resources through monetary and nonmonetary transactions to render socioenvironmental benefits.
 In short, we focus on SEs as examples of diverse and circular economic spaces in the making.

-3. Methods
+Methods